Introduction#

 3. Store: Write results from tiles back to global memory (Tensor)

-This pattern is key to performance: global memory is slow compared to on-chip resources.
+This is key to performance: global memory is slow compared to on-chip resources.
 By loading once, computing many operations, and storing once, we maximize the compute-to-memory ratio.

 Use cuTile Rust when: